JAG3R/flower-knight-probability-calculator/README.md

 First, you need to remark all the targets of the map.
 You can check all kinds of targets file to see all the targets.
 ![alt tag](https://raw.githubusercontent.com/JAG3R/flower-knight-probability-calculator/master/12-4(example).png)
 After that, you need to input the following datas:
--fix: the least team arangement to avoid 0% pass
+- fix: the least team arangement to avoid 0% pass
 -Enemy:number of enemies
 -Changer:number of changers
 -Locker:the numbers on each lockers (If no lockers, just remove the '?')